jccf091/cardano-sl/docs/tx/binary-format.md

 #### Address Attributes

-Technically attributes is a map, where `key` is 1-byte integer, and `value` is a value of arbitrary type.
+Technically attributes is a map, where `key` is a byte, and `value` is a value of arbitrary type.

-Address attributes have two keys:
+Currently address attributes have two keys:

 * `0` for stake distribution,
 * `1` for derivation path.